Where We Work

 The residential homes where we work care for children who have been removed from their own homes by the Chilean family court system due to abuse or neglect.
 The community centers provide children from the most vulnerable areas of Santiago with after-school activities, homework help, and emotional guidance.
 VE also works with a school that serves children with special needs and a daycare center for children who live in one of Santiago’s informal settlements.

-Founded in 1967, Hogar San Francisco de Regis, or San Fran, is a residential home that works to restore the rights of girls who have suffered neglect or abuse.
-San Fran currently cares for 30 girls from the ages of 4 to 20.
-Although it still has ties to the Catholic Church, San Fran happily accepts VE volunteers who come from diverse backgrounds.
+Casa Fundación Acompáñame, is a new residential home that works to restore the rights of girls who have suffered neglect or abuse.
+Casa Acompaña currently cares for 12 girls from the ages of 6 to 17.
 VE volunteers at San Fran provide homework help, fun workshops, emotional support, and help with everyday tasks to support the work of the tías.